How to Format a Book: 5 Step Guide to Interior Book Formatting

+A properly formatted book is easier to read and tells your audience that it is from a professional author and not some amateur writer.
 If you are an aspiring author looking to self-publish, you need to understand the process of book formatting properly.
-There are many tools and software available that will help you with it.
+The right formatting standards inform the readers that they need to take the book seriously.
+There are many tools and software available that will help you manuscript format.
 Still, book formatting might seem like a tricky task for many.

 Why is Book Formatting Essential?

 Book formatting ensures a professional print book equivalent to a traditionally published print book that your buyer would find in any bookstore.